-The Up/Down Counter/Totalizer (UP/DOWN COUNT) mode counts the number of rising edges until the Reset input is activated.
-Additionally, the direction of the counter may be controlled using the Direction input (Pin 4) so that it counts up when Active and down when Inactive.
-Note the Direction input replaces the functionality of the Enable input.
-The Reset and Direction input can be configured to be active high or active low.
+The Up Counter/Totalizer (COUNT) mode counts the number of rising edges until the Reset input is activated.
+The Reset input can be configured to be active high or active low.
 See the Input Configuration Diagrams section for details.

-Figure 14: Up/Down Counter/Totalizer example with Active High Reset and Direction
+Figure 14: Up Counter/Totalizer example with Active High Reset

-5.3.1.1.1 Input Configuration Diagrams
+5.3.2.1.2 Input Configuration Diagrams

-The digital pulse input pins can be independently set to either have an internal 1.5k Pull Up (PU) or Pull Down (PD) and can be set to be either Active High or Active Low by selecting Normally Open (NO) or Normally Closed (NC) in the SYNC input configuration interface.
+Both the Pulse and Reset input pins can be independently set to either have an internal 1.5k Pull Up (PU) or Pull Down (PD) and can be set to be either Active High or Active Low by selecting Normally Open (NO) or Normally Closed (NC) in the SYNC input configuration interface.
 Some typical circuits are shown below: